petrannce/Python_practicals/README.md

 .
 Twin Axes → Twin Axes in Python
 .
 Union → Union using python
 .
 Violin Plot → Violin Plot in Python
 .
+Visualize a Molecule → Create and Visualize a Molecule .
 Watermark → Adding a Watermark to Plot in Matplotlib .
 Wireframe Plot → Wireframe Plot using Python
 .
 X-Shaped → X-Shaped Pattern Plot using Python